Qualifying Your Glass Fabricator

 “Clear” Glass is a Float glass with higher iron content that renders it a greenish hue.
 The thicker the glass, the deeper the hue.
 Dont use “Clear” glass if you are back painting the glass as it will tint your final result.

-Tempered Glass is created from Float Glass by heating in an oven and then quickly cooling.
-Tempered glass is about 4x stronger than annealed glass, allowing it to be used for thin glass applications e.g. shower doors, sneeze guards.
+Tempered Glass is created from Float Glass by heating in an oven and then quickly cooling and is 4x stronger than annealed glass, allowing it to be used for thin glass applications e.g. shower doors.
 Tempered glass must have all cuts completed before tempering.
 Usually, glass that is ¾” or thicker need NOT be tempered for use in bathrooms vanity tops, or kitchen glass counters.

 - Designer Note: Lighting flat glass with LEDs is generally a waste of money because it has no texture depth to deflect the light.

-Fused Textured Glass is a process where sheets of float glass are thermoformed over a large ceramic sand bed or mould and fused at ~1450 degrees F, then annealed.
-The annealing process “heat-strengthens” the fused glass product to almost 2x annealed glass strength.
+Fused Textured Glass is where sheets of float glass are thermoformed over a large ceramic sand bed and fused at ~1450 degrees F, then annealed.
+The annealing process “heat-strengthens” the fused glass product to a2x annealed glass strength.
 Fused textured glass at 1.5” thick is very strong and is an extremely durable material that can be cantilevered to a much greater degree than most surfacing materials.
+See the 37″ cantilever in the 127″ long top below.

 - Designer note: 1” thick countertops do not have the visual depth on edge vs 1.5” glass but cost only fractionally less.